ksinha49/ai-workloads/docs/rag_architecture.md

     participant FileIng as file-ingestion
     participant IDP as idp
     participant Queue as IngestionQueue
-    participant Worker as rag-ingestion-worker
+    participant Worker as rag-stack-worker
-    participant Ingestion as rag-ingestion
+    participant Ingestion as rag-stack
     participant Queue as IngestionQueue
-    participant Worker as rag-ingestion-worker
+    participant Worker as rag-stack-worker
     participant DB as vector-db
     participant KB as knowledge-base
-    participant Retrieval as rag-retrieval
+    participant Retrieval as rag-stack
     participant Sum as summarization

     Client->>FileIng: upload file